 Calling anyone who has not sung for years or those that have sung their entire life!
-Encore Chorale is pleased to announce our Winter/Spring season at Asbury Methodist Village, starting Wednesday, January 11, 2017
+Encore Chorale is pleased to announce our Fall Season at Asbury Methodist Village, starting Wednesday, September 6, 2017.

 Rehearsals weekly on Wednesdays from 1:30pm to 3:00pm in the AMV Rosborough Theater.

 Cost - $175 for 15 90-minute rehearsals, sheet music, expert instruction, rehearsal CD in your voice part, and concert performances at wonderful venues at the end of the 15 week session.

 Free community concerts, joining forces with other area Encore Chorales, are planned for December - watch for schedule details on this web site.